 3. Promote Small Gestures

-Love should never be about materialistic things.
+Love should never be about greed and materialistic things.

 Sure, most people don’t head into a marriage wishing they are going to be poor forever.
 They have hopes and dreams, just like the rest of us.